Thousand Voyages Travel and Photography

 Day 7 Samarra

-Today, we will visit Samarra, situated 125 kilometers north of Baghdad on the eastern bank of the Tigris.
-The modern city was founded in 836 CE by the Abbasid caliph al-Mu'tasim, who established it as his new administrative capital and military base.
-During the Iraq War, Samarra became known as part of the "Sunni Triangle" of resistance.
+Today we'll visit Samarra, located on the eastern bank of the Tigris, 125 kilometers north of Baghdad.
+The Abbasid Caliph al-Mu'tasim founded the modern city in 836 CE as a new administrative capital and military base.
+During the Iraqi Civil War, Samarra was part of the "Sunni Triangle" of resistance.

-We'll need to arrive at the airport by 23:30 for our early morning flight at 03:15 the next day.
-The overnight stay is included in the price.
+In the evening around 11:30 PM, we'll head to the airport for our early 3:15 AM flight the next day.
+This overnight stay is included in the price.

 Day 8 Flights back home